-GOLDINGTON CADEMY YEAR EIGHT CURRICULUM SUMMARY - SUMMER TERM 2024 DRAMA Non-naturalism is one of those generic, broad terms that is applied to anything that cannot be defined by any other term.
+GOLDINGTON CADEMY YEAR EIGHT CURRICULUM SUMMARY - SUMMER TERM 2025 DRAMA Non-naturalism is one of those generic, broad terms that is applied to anything that cannot be defined by any other term.
 However, there are many styles of theatre that sit under this term and training students to become confident working in a non-naturalistic style is very important.
 This can help greatly when students are developing their own ideas.
 It is of particular use in devising as it broadens their ability to work within a range of styles.
-This term, pupils will explore different aspects of non-naturalism and devise a range of role plays in response to a stimulus.
-FRENCH We will start the term learning vocabulary around jobs and professions, so that students learn how to speak about roles around them and in their families, as well as their careers ambitions.
-We will then move on to parts of the body and how to describe injuries or illness in French.
-In the second half of the term, we will concentrate on grammar, learning a third new tense: the past.
-Students will learn how to construct the Perfect tense in French so that they can talk and write about things that they have done, which they will use regularly in Year 9.
-The term will finish with an overview of Summer Holidays, where they might go, what they might do, who they might see - retrieving their work on the future tense of Spring term.
+This term, students will explore different aspects of non-naturalism and devise a range of role plays in response to a stimulus.
+FRENCH We will start the term learning how to describe their daily routine "ma routine", combining that with their knowledge of time phrases and sequencers to write an assessed French paragraph.
+They will then move on to learn the parts of the body and how to describe injuries or illness in French, returning to modal verbs from the previous to describe how they might treat those.
+Looking next at sports and fitness activities next, we will recap how to construct regular -er verbs in the present tense, as well as common irregular verbs, such as "faire".
+Concentrating on the two tenses they've covered this year, as we finish the Summer term, retrieving their work on the future tense of the Spring term, looking at how to talk about going on a trip to Paris and what they are going to do there.
 GEOGRAPHY Students will begin studying the 'Frozen Planet' to explore how ice shaped the land.
 They will conduct individual investigations to reflect their own interest about glaciation.
 They will devise their own research question about the role of ice in shaping our planet and/or the impact of climate change on glaciers.
 They will then move onto population change and explore the role of globalisation as a key driver of this.
 Students will continue to build on their geographical skills and key concepts.
 HISTORY Students will complete their investigation into the First World War with a look at the lives of Muslim soldiers who fought for Britain.
 The focus after that will be an investigation into the Suffrage movement, before an in-depth look at Russia in the first half of the twentieth century, linked to the question, 'How did Russia progress from the plough to the atomic bomb in fifty years?'
 The year will finish with a thematic study looking at the shifting nature of power between 1700 and 1900.
 Throughout the term, there will be a continued focus on the development of source skills as well as extending written answers.
 LIFE SKILLS Within the statutory relationships topic this term, students will build on their learning about the qualities of positive, healthy relationships and how to demonstrate positive behaviours in both friendships and partnerships.
-Students will explore sensitive issues surrounding Female Genital Mutilation, peer pressure, toxic friendships, and bullying, as well as looking at safer communication when forming relationships online and on social media.
+Students will explore issues such as diversity within relationships, roles and responsibilities, stereotypes and values.
 In the second part of the summer term, the focus is citizenship.
 This will include exploring the law and judicial system, as well as politics and parliament.
 MUSIC The topic for this term is 'Songwriting'.
 Students will develop their understanding of the common structures and techniques used in contemporary songs.
 They will explore a variety of chord sequences and select one of these as a starting point for composing their own song.
 The online music resource Soundtrap will be used to create and record the different parts of their song.